About medical certificates or consent forms

 Fax number to send the medical certificate

-Pregnant customers do not need to send it by fax.
+Healthy pregnant women do not need to fax Medical certificates in advance.
 Please bring it directly to the airport counter.

 Downloading of the medical certificate

-You can download medical certificates (PDF file).Medical certificates (PDF file, about 75KB)
+You can download medical certificates (PDF file).Medical certificates (PDF file, about 80KB)